mikerhodesideas/free/README.md

 **There are two key things you’ll need to use this Script/Sheet tool.**

-The Google Sheet created using the latest version of my PMax Script (currently v52) and, The PMax Whisperer script installed with all your settings completed in the Settings Tab.
+1. The Google Sheet created using the latest version of my PMax Script (currently v52) and,

-Get the script on this site!
+2. The PMax Whisperer script installed with all your settings completed in the Settings Tab (Get the script on this site!)

 ### **If you haven’t yet bought my PMax Script, head [here](https://www.notion.so/Updates-and-Latest-Versions-4fd1ed42c4084bbdb3776c4f35fa733c?pvs=21)**